 - Fire safety – Many families I visit say “oh they know to stay away from the fire” although you have told them and they may be able to repeat the rule children are unpredictable.
 Also children can trip and fall against a heater or fire while walking or playing nearby.
 Using a guard reduces the chance of burns or clothes catching on fire.
 Keep matches and lighters away from children.
 They may ‘know’ they shouldn’t touch but it’s too irresistible to them.
 Visit the Fire Service website for free resources and a printable escape plan as part of the Fire Wise programme.

-- Poisons and medications – Pre-schoolers can still confuse medication with sweets or be curious to try the unknown so these should still be out of reach.
+- Poisons and medications – Pre-schoolers and young school children can still confuse medication with sweets or be curious to try the unknown so these should still be out of reach.
 Ask for child resistant caps when you get any prescriptions.
 80% of children poisoned are under the age of five; the most common culprits being medication and drugs followed by household cleaners.

 - Trampolines and bikes – Trampoline injuries are high on ACC claims for children and for hospital admissions.
 Ideally buy the safest trampoline you can afford.
 Place it so there is a large clear space around the trampoline.
 Have a rule of only one child at a time.
 With both bikes and scooters, helmets that fit snugly should be worn every time.
 Avoid riding in jandals or bare feet.
 Make sure the scooter and bike is the right size for your child.